SeniorityMeter/sm-spring-security/README.md

 ## Spring Security

 ### Description
-This library is a simple security SDK for Spring Boot applications.
+This is a simple security SDK for Spring Boot applications.
 It provides a simple configuration of provides security for your applications.

 ___